More results...

 Vista Bar and Lounge, One&Only Cape Town, Dock Road, Victoria & Alfred Waterfront, Cape Town

-Pretty Girls In Film
+Pretty Girls Like Film

 To celebrate women in the local film industry, Pretty Girls Like Events is hosting an evening for the community to socialise and connect.
 The programme features a curated selection of short films by local women filmmakers.
 After the screenings, there is a panel discussion where attendees can ask questions and converse with creators & creatives on their films, their subject matter, and issues surrounding women’s filmmaking in Cape Town.